 'Employers should not allow anyone to operate, even on a very occasional basis, lift trucks within the scope of this ACOP who have not satisfactorily completed basic training and testing as described in this ACOP, except for those undergoing such training under adequate supervision.'
 The guidance accompanying this ACOP mentions three stages of training: 'basic', 'specific job' and 'familiarisation'.

 The Rider-operated lift trucks ACOP also requires those providing the training to have undergone appropriate training in instructional techniques and skills assessment, together with sufficient industrial experience and knowledge of working environments to put their instruction in context.

-General guidance on health and safety training is freely available from HSE.
-The duty to provide training under PUWER (regulation 9) builds upon the general obligation under section 2 of the Health and Safety at Work Act and the additional requirements on capabilities and training, under regulation 13 of the Management of Health and Safety at Work Regulations and its ACOP.
+The duty to provide training under PUWER (regulation 9) builds upon the general obligation under section 2 of the Health and Safety at Work Act and the additional requirements on capabilities and training, under regulation 13 of the Management of Health and Safety at Work Regulations.

 Training should take place during working hours and be at no cost to the employee.
 If it is necessary for training to take place outside the employee's normal working hours, this should be treated as an extension of their time at work.

 All those providing training on the use of any work equipment should be sufficiently skilled and competent.
 The degree of skill, knowledge and competence to do so will depend on many factors, including the nature of the work equipment and the risks it poses.